 After a summer storm, Ke Min opens the window and immediately a cool breeze comes into the room, dispersing the stuffy atmosphere in it.
-Ke Min turns back to the sitting room and sits down, and hears that Li Xuemei and Chen Jiajia are talking about the film The Passion of the.
+Ke Min goes back to the living room and sits down, and hears that Li Xuemei and Chen Jiajia are talking about the film The Passion of the.

 Chen Jiajia: Every time I watch this film, I can’t help but be overcome with emotion.
-The Jewish chief priests and scribes had served God for many generations in the temple, and had been waiting for the coming of the Messiah.
-But when thecame to do His work, they were actually unable to recognize that He was the coming Messiah foretold in the prophecies, and even nailed Him on the cross.
+The Jewish chief priests and scribes had served God in the temple for many generations, and had been waiting for the coming of the Messiah, but when thecame to do His work, they were actually unable to recognize that He was the coming Messiah foretold in the prophecies, and even nailed Him to the cross.

 Ke Min: Jiajia, if we were the Jewish people who were born two thousand years ago, we could have failed to acknowledge the Lord Jesus and even resisted Him, too.

 Li Xuemei: You’re right.
 I remember the Lord Jesus said: “This is an evil generation” (Luke 11:29).
-In such an evil age, we all live in sin, and then how could we not resist God?
+In such an evil age, we all live in sin, so if He returned today, how could we not resist Him?

 Chen Jiajia: But there’s one thing I don’t understand.